CRYPT-ON-IT/policies_hardening_interface/README.md

 ## Would you like to see more about this project ?

-You can see this to understand how the interface works [this](https://github.com/ataumo/windows_hardening_interface/tree/main/interface).
+You can see [this](https://github.com/ataumo/windows_hardening_interface/tree/main/interface) to understand how the interface works.